-All employees may carry-forward fifty (50) days of leave from year-to-year.
-The employee shall receive payment at his or her regular rate of pay for all leave in excess of fifty (50) days as of December 31 of each year, the use of which was requested but denied for business reasons.
+From the first through the sixth month of continuous initial service, Annual Leave is not available for use, but is credited for record keeping purposes.
+All employees may carry-forward 50 days of leave from year-to-year.
+The employee shall receive payment at his/her regular rate of pay for all leave in excess of 50 days as of December 31 of each year, the use of which was requested but denied for business reasons.
 The University shall not deny the use of Annual Leave after it was approved by a supervisor or a member of Management, except in extraordinary circumstances.
 In cases where denial causes an employee to incur unavoidable financial losses, i.e., airplane tickets and/or hotel reservations, the University shall reimburse the employee upon proof of loss including any late cancellation charges and applicable taxes.
-Reimbursement shall occur within two (2) pay periods of the employee's provision of proof of loss.
+Reimbursement shall occur within two (2) pay periods of providing proof of loss.

 Employees making timely and periodic requests for leave shall not be denied the use of any Annual Leave during an entire calendar year, except for business reasons as defined by shortage of staff or high demand seasons.
 Under no circumstances will an employee be denied use of any Annual Leave for two (2) consecutive years.
 When an employee is denied use of Annual Leave due to business reasons, the employee shall receive notice of such denial within five (5) working days from the time the request is submitted, unless the employee's supervisor is absent from work in which case the employee shall receive notice within two (2) working days of his/her return.

-Employees who have been granted annual leave may rescind their request for leave unilaterally at least 24 hours before the scheduled leave up to twice per calendar year, or per current practice in the Department/Unit.
+Employees who have been granted annual leave may rescind their request for leave unilaterally at least 24 hours before the scheduled leave up to twice per calendar year or as per current practice in the Department/Unit.